gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 -->

-All communications between the involved entities rely on the CoAP protocol and MUST be secured.
+All communications between the involved entities MUST be secured.

 In particular, communications between the Client and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession and server authentication.
 Note that it is expected that in the commonly referred base-case of this specification, the transport profile to use is pre-configured and well-known to nodes participating in constrained applications.